sugandhitushar/AutomaticVolumeControl/README.md

-Name - Automatic Volume Control based
+Name - Automatic Volume Control

 Description - Controls the volume of speaker based on amplitude of mic input.
 Minimum threshold is system's volume at the start of the program and maximum is system's max volume.